-Saddleback Butte State Park is in Lancaster, California.
-This beautiful recreational area and camping facility rises to an elevation of 3,651 feet at its highest point, meaning the land offers plentiful challenging hiking opportunities for outdoor enthusiasts to enjoy.
+Saddleback Butte State Park in Lancaster, California, is a beautiful recreational area featuring camping and hiking.
 Among the notable scenery at Saddleback Butte State Park is the granite mountaintop surface of Mount St. Helens which towers above the breathtaking Antelope Valley.
+The campground rises to an elevation of 3,651 feet at its highest point, meaning the land offers plentiful challenging hiking opportunities for outdoor enthusiasts to enjoy.

-Situated within the Mojave Desert in the western portion of the area, this park boasts of a hot, arid climate, stunning wildflowers (in season), and wooded areas comprised of Joshua Trees.
+Situated within the Mojave Desert in the western portion of the area, this park boasts a hot, arid climate, seasonal wildflowers, and wooded areas comprised of Joshua Trees.
 There are also many steep hiking trails which travel over rough and varied terrain.
-It is important to note that though dogs are permitted to join their families on the premises, they are not allowed access to any of the trails.
+It is important to note that though dogs are permitted to join their families on the premises, they are not allowed on any of the trails.

 There are many attractions to enjoy at Saddleback Butte State Park, but one of the most notable activities is the viewing of wildlife in its natural habitat.
-The area is home to a number of desert species including some deadly rattlesnakes.
-There is an on-premise equestrian trail as well as a nature center.
-It's important to note that both bikes and smoking are forbidden on any of the trail areas.
+The area is home to a number of desert species including some deadly rattlesnakes, so be aware of what may be underfoot.

 For a great time at a beautiful park, plan a trip to Saddleback Butte State Park!